andrasq/node-qtimeit/Readme.md

 a bitmask starting at 1, so core1 = 1, core2 = 2, core3 = 4, core4 = 8, etc.  The
 bitmask values can be added to specify any one of a set of cores.)

+### Nodejs Effects

+Nodejs itself makes benchmarking less than straightforward

+- the first `timeit()` run often reports very different numbers than a rerun, for some tests higher, for some lower.
+The first run finds a clean heap, but has to allocate memory from the operating system
+- the state of the heap affects timings, so changing the order of tests can change the results
+- heap, garbage collection and function optimization/deoptimization effects can result in a large run-to-run variability
+- the performance of the whole may not match that of the parts measured in isolation
+- some language features (`try`/`catch`, `eval`, passing `arguments`) inentionally disable optimization of the immediately containing function
+- some language quirks inadvertently turn off optimization (eg `const` in the middle of some functions)
+- some latent language bugs can produce function optimize / deoptimize thrashing (eg in sometimes storing a constructor function arg into `this` vs setting it as a property on the object afterward)

 Related Work
 ------------